cdaller/morserino32-trainer/readme.md

 # Morserino32 CW Trainer

-A browser reads the cw trainer characters via serial input and compares them to the characters entered by the user.
+A browser reads the cw trainer characters from the morserino device via serial input and compares them to the characters entered by the user.

+Just go to the [Live Demo Page](https://cdaller.github.io/morserino32-trainer/index.html)!

+You might need to configure the morserino to send characters via serial line first! (see below how to do so)

+* Connect usb cable from Morserino32 to your PC/Mac/Linux machine
+* Open index.html in browser
+* In the web page use "Connect" button, select serial port of Morserino32
+* Start CW-Generator
+* Type your decoded CW into the second field.
+* Hide received/compared text if you want.

+The results can also be saved into the local storage of the browser to show the progress you make and to have some text to encode in cw.

+## Configure morserino32 to send Decoder to serial output

+By default, the morserino does not send data to the serial connection.

+* Double click black button
+* Find "Serial Output"
+* Set to "Decoder", "Keyer+Decoder", or to "Everything"

 ## Build